Skip to product information

 5. Examples of arrangements at tea ceremonies

-This piece evokes different scenery with each season, further highlighting the design of the main tea bowl and vase.
+This piece evokes different scenery with each season, further highlighting the design of the main tea bowl and flower vase.

 early spring